Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 On June 3, 1895, Michael filed for an invalid pension on his Civil War service.
 His application indicated he was unable to earn a support by manual labor because of a gunshot wound in the left arm and rheumatism, impaired vision, disease of the heart and general disability.

-The 1900 Macon County census, Whitmore Township, shows Michael Gloden, 72, born February 1828, in Germany, father and mother born in Germany, married 30 years, a farmer and his wife Margaret, 46, born December 1854, in Germany, father and mother born in Germany, married 30 years.
-Living next door to Michael was Franklin and Jane H. (Branham) Gloden.
-Also living next door to Michael is son James, 26, who is listed as boarding with the Smithson family.
-Census shows that Michael owned his farm.
+The 1900 Macon County census, Whitmore Township, shows Micial Gloden, 72, b.
+Feb 1828, in Germany, father and mother born in Germany, married 30 years, a farmer, owned his farm; and Marget, wife, 46, b.
+Dec 1854, in Germany, father and mother born in Germany, married 30 years, had given birth to 1 child, 1 child still living.
+By this we know that Margaret had probably been married prior to her marriage to Michael, and had one child from that marriage.
+Living next door to Michael were Franklin and Jane H. (Branham) Gloden.
+Also living next door to Michael was his son James Gloden, 26, single, a farmer, boarding with the Smithson family.

 Michael filed for his Civil War pension again on February 27, 1907, at Decatur.